 When we traveled for a long drive over Memorial Day weekend this year, I posted something on Facebook about what foods we were packing for the trip.
 The response was really positive and people shared their own ideas for what they like to pack for traveling, and I realize it’s the perfect topic for the Eat Well, Spend Less summertime traveling theme this week.

 5 Reasons to Pack a Meal When Traveling

 - Eat Well – The only way to really be in charge of your family’s nutrition is to make your own food.
 Fast food makes it particularly tough to find anything nourishing, and when traveling, it’s likely that you’re entering into a time of more compromising foods anyway, I choose to eat well on the road and have fun when we’re with family, at an event, or visiting others.

 - Spend Less – Similarly, the best way to save money on food is to make your own.
 Buying a meal for our family, with an 8-year-old boy, 5-year-old girl, and almost-2-year-old carnivorous male, runs $20 pretty quickly.
-I can pack for in the single digits, and we waste less, too.
+I can pack our food in the single digits, and we waste less, too.